Azure/azure-sdk-for-js/sdk/cosmosdb/cosmos/README.md

 await container.item("id", null).read();       // null type
 ```

-If the Partition Key consists of a single value, it could be supplied either as a lietral value, or an array.
+If the Partition Key consists of a single value, it could be supplied either as a literal value, or an array.

 ```js
 await container.item("id", "1").read();